-Previously, School 16 had a grade configuration of PK/8, which this project reconfigured into PK/6, consistent with the RCSD approved Core Model program.
+Previously, School 16 had a grade configuration of Pre-Kindergarden/8, which this project re-configured into PK/6, consistent with the RCSD approved Core Model program.
 The intent is to assure each school had all of the 'core' elements to deliver a quality education, yet the flexibility to introduce thematic initiatives and innovations.
 Among the aspects highlighting the reconstructed school are:

-- Dysfunctional and obsolete portables that have been replaced with the new PK classrooms. - Desperately needed Special Education self-contained classrooms and - The original, but substandard gymatorium has become a dazzling library.
+- Obsolete portables that have been replaced with the new PK classrooms. - Special Education self-contained classrooms and resource rooms. - The original gymatorium has become a library.